uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/csv_data_source.rst

 Operation
 ~~~~~~~~~

-:code:`onedal::table` is the only supported value of the :code:`Object` template parameter for :expr:`read` operation with CSV data source.
+:expr:`oneapi::dal::table` is the only supported value of the :code:`Object`
+template parameter for :expr:`read` operation with CSV data source.

-.. namespace:: onedal
+.. namespace:: oneapi::dal
 .. function:: template <typename Object, typename DataSource> \
               Object read(const DataSource& ds)

-   :tparam Object: oneDAL object type that shall be produced as a result of
+   :tparam Object: |dal_short_name| object type that shall be produced as a result of
                    reading from the data source.
    :tparam DataSource: CSV data source :expr:`csv::data_source`.